The Unlikely Orchard: Tenement Inspectors Trip by Grace

 Rebecca’s husband’s pastoral mural improves the hallway somewhat, but living in a filthy, dangerous, rundown tenement isn’t what Rebecca and her neighbors dreamed of when they left their homeland and moved to Manhattan.

-This entry was posted in newspaper, Social Studies by Mark Silberberg.
+This entry was posted in newspaper and tagged by Mark Silberberg.
 Bookmark the permalink.

 About Mark Silberberg